How to Spot and Use the Dragonfly Doji Candle in Day Trading

 A good example of a dragonfly doji pattern is shown in the four-hour EUR/USD pair shown below.
 As you can see the price was in a minor downtrend when the price opened sharply lower and then ended the day close to where it opened.

-That pattern was there followed by a strong upward trend that pushed the price at 1.1830.
+That pattern was followed by a strong upward trend that pushed the price to 1.1830.

-On the second example, we see the USD/ZAR pair in also a minor downward trend.
+In the second example, we see the USD/ZAR pair also in a minor downward trend.
 The pair had fallen for three consecutive candles.
 The fourth one opened slightly below where the third one closed, fell sharply, and then closed near where it opened.
 The pair then made a minor bounce.

 Best strategies of using the dragonfly doji